Complex projective structures with maximal number of M\"obius transformations

-By \cite[Corollary V.2.2]{FK} the invariant differentials form a subspace of dimension equal to the genus of the quotient $X/\aut(X)$, which can be either 0 or 1 because of the hypothesis on the size of the automorphism group.
-Assuming the existence of a normal origami $(X,\omega)$, we have $X/\aut(X)=X/\textsf{Trans}(X,\omega)$, which is necessarily a torus.
-In other words if a normal origami exists over $X$, then there is precisely a 1-dimensional family of them.
-A necessary condition for this to happen for a surface of genus $g$ was identified by group-theoretic techniques in \cite{SPWS}, namely $g-1$ must be divisible by 2 or 3. \end{rmk}
+By \cite[Corollary V.2.2]{FK} the invariant differentials form a subspace of dimension equal to the genus of the quotient $X/\aut(X)$.
+When $\# \aut(X) = 4(g-1)$, this quotient can have genus either 0 or 1; a relatively Hurwitz translation structure exists on $X$ precisely when it is 1 and $X\to X/\aut(X)$ is ramified over only one point.
+In particular if such a structure $(X,\omega)$ exists over $X$, then there is precisely a 1-dimensional family of them: this is precisely the orbit of $(X,\omega)$ under GL$_1\cmp <$ GL$_2\real$.
+Concretely, these structures are obtained by deforming it only by rotations and dilatations; this is the same as pulling back the differential $\lambda dz$ on the quotient torus via the covering $X\to X/\aut(X)$, varying the parameter $\lambda \in \cmp^*$.
+A necessary condition for a normal origami to exist on a surface of genus $g$ was identified by group-theoretic techniques in \cite{SPWS}, namely $g-1$ must be divisible by 2 or 3. \end{remark}